oobites/Comprehensive-Google-Map-Plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 8.0.0 =
+* Enhancement: Added Polish translation (Jakub Korzeniewski)
+* Fix javascript bug that mishandles minor version number on jQuery 1.xx (Israel Shirk)
+* Php warnings removed, when in wp_debug mode (Patrick Hafner)
+* Using sprintf for html output in a few lines (Patrick Hafner)
+* IE Quirks mode fix: Making the function return rather than echo to prevent tags from outputting before the and tags.
+This causes IE to render the document in quirks mode which basically will destroy any modern sites styling.
+This occurs when using the shortcode because the function just echos out the content before the rest of the site is rendered.

+= 7.0.31 =
+* Missing files for v7.0.30

+= 7.0.30 =
+* Enhancement: Added German translation
+* Enhancement: Fixed CSS on the client side when direction section is opened

 = 7.0.29 =
 * Enhancement: Added admin config setting to enable short code builder under custom post/page types.